-As a colorful and vibrant sight, you can see the children's furniture in the MAMMUT series in homes and outdoor spaces throughout the world.
-Since the series has been so popular, it has remained in our range for quite some time, but it doesn’t mean that we’ve stopped developing the furniture.
-Sarah Pattison is an engineer and specialist at Children's IKEA.
-Besides developing new products, she also works with improving existing products, such as the MAMMUT series.
-For example, today the tables contain less plastic than when they first appeared in our stores in 2002.
-The construction is good.
+Sarah Pattison is an engineer at Children's IKEA who has worked with improving the MAMMUT series.
+For example, today the tables contain less plastic than when they were introduced.
 "Thanks to new technology, we could scale away some plastic inside the table top without compromising on its stability.
 This change hasn’t affected its look, but it means we use less material."

-Plastic has many advantages: dirty chairs and tables can be wiped off and a sudden rain shower is nothing to worry about.
-All MAMMUT parts are made of polypropylene.
-It’s a safe and harmless plastic that is also used for food packaging and is particularly suitable for children’s products, explains Sarah, who is a plastics specialist.
-"When children play, their skin often comes in contact with things and that’s why the plastic we use at Children's IKEA always meets the world's highest set chemical requirements by a good margin."
-But a disadvantage with plastic is that it is slowly broken down by the sun's UV rays, which can affect both color and quality when using the furniture outdoors ‒ which is exactly where we learned that children were taking them.
-"Children don’t always do as adults expect them to," says Sarah with a smile.
-"When we understood that they like to carry the furniture outdoors, we reinforced the plastic with UV protection, which of course also complies with our chemical requirements."
+All MAMMUT parts are made of polypropylene, a plastic particularly suitable for children’s products.
+"When children play, their skin often comes in contact with things and that’s why the plastic we use always meets the world's highest set chemical requirements by a good margin,” says Sarah.
+But plastic is slowly broken down by the sun's UV rays, which can affect both color and quality when using the furniture outdoors.
+"When we understood that children like to carry the furniture outdoors, we reinforced the plastic with UV protection, which of course also complies with our chemical requirements."